 Degree centrality, as represented in the heatmap, quantifies the number of connections a species has within the food web.
 It helps identify species that have a high number of interactions and are potentially important for energy transfer and species interactions.
 These species act as keystones in maintaining the stability of the ecosystem [20].
 Closeness centrality, on the other hand, measures how quickly information or resources can flow through a species.
 A heatmap of closeness centrality highlights species that play central roles in information or resource transfer, indicating their efficiency and ecological importance [21].
-Lastly, betweenness centrality measures the extent to which a species that connect different trophic levels or communities, playing a critical role in maintaining the stability and functioning of the ecosystem [22].
+Lastly, betweenness centrality measures the extent to which a species acts as a bridge between other species.
+A heatmap of betweenness centrality identifies species that connect different trophic levels or communities, playing a critical role in maintaining the stability and functioning of the ecosystem [22].